Shell Completions

 Wrong Recipes Showing

-Section titled “Wrong Recipes Showing”Completions load recipes from the Jakefile in the current directory.
-Make sure you’re in the right project directory.
+Section titled “Wrong Recipes Showing”Completions load recipes from the nearest Jakefile Jake discovers in the current directory or one of its parent directories.
+Make sure you’re in the right project, or pass -f/--jakefile to point completions at a specific file.

 Slow Completions